Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/_index.md

 ---
 title: "Start and stop the server JOBs"
-linkTitle: "Post- installation"
+linkTitle: "Post-installation"
 weight: 170
---- This section presents JCL examples that you can use to create the JOBs necessary to run Transfer CFT.
+---This section presents JCL examples that you can use to create the JOBs necessary to run Transfer CFT.
 All of the JCLs are located in the **target.INSTALL** library.

 - [Starting Transfer CFT JOB CFTMAIN](#Starting%20the%20CFTMAIN%20example)
 - [Transfer CFT user interface server commands](#Transfer%20CFT%20user%20interface%20server)